 Don’t forget to load this section full of keywords you want Google to love you for – whether it’s your industry or location.

 Don’t forget to fill in all the nooks and crannies like products and services.
-It will all helps Google send a little love your way.
+It will all help Google send a little love your way.